NAERNON/godot-swift/Sources/Godot/Godot.docc/Macros/GodotOptionSet.md

 # ``Godot/GodotOptionSet()``

-This macro conforms the attached option set to the ``VariantConvertible`` protocol, enabling the option set to be used as a type for function parameters and variables for Godot.
+This macro conforms the attached option set to the ``VariantCodable`` protocol, enabling the option set to be used as a type for function parameters and variables for Godot.
 It also conforms the option set to the `OptionSet` protocol and provides:
 - a public `rawValue` constant of type `Int64`
 - a public `init(rawValue:_)` initializer that sets the `rawValue` constant